julian-parker/stemgen/docs/index.md

 {:toc}

 ## Overview
 StemGen is an end-to-end music generation model, trained to listen to musical context and respond appropriately.
 It's built on a non-autoregressive language-model type architecture similar to [SoundStorm](https://google-research.github.io/seanet/soundstorm/examples/) and [VampNet](https://hugo-does-things.notion.site/VampNet-Music-Generation-via-Masked-Acoustic-Token-Modeling-e37aabd0d5f1493aa42c5711d0764b33).
-More details in the paper: arxiv link.
+More details are available in the [paper](https://arxiv.org/abs/2312.08723).

 This page presents a number of example outputs from models of this architecture.